 5 Regulation and public concerns

-Novo Nordisk actively participates in the development of relevant international standards for gene technology.
+We actively participate in the development of relevant international standards for gene technology.

-Novo Nordisk supports transparency and openness in relation to the use of gene technology and continues to report publicly on our use of the technology.
+We support transparency and openness in relation to the use of gene technology and continue to report publicly on our use of the technology.